Oilpatch CEO says Trudeau needs to give real pipeline support, ‘not just words’ - Red Deer Advocate

-CALGARY — Athabasca Oil Corp.’s chief executive had a message for Prime Minister Justin Trudeau on Friday, blasting his government for not providing regulatory certainty or doing its job to get pipelines built.

 “I would tell him he has to show leadership on the pipeline file.
-And it’s not just words,” said Athabasca CEO Rob Broen at the company’s annual general meeting in Calgary.
+And it’s not just words,” Broen told reporters when asked what he would say to Trudeau.

 “He needs to back up Kinder Morgan, the pipeline he’s approved, and he needs to see it through to construction and make sure we can put shovels in the ground and get it built for the benefit of all Canadians.”

-He reiterated his support for the pipeline, repeating his message that Canada needs to protect both its environment and its economy.

-“We have to make sure that the balance is right, that we’re still globally competitive — and competitiveness is something this government will always focus on — but we also shouldn’t be part of a race to the bottom of trying to cut standards and pollute more just for the short term.”

-Athabasca, which operates both steam-driven oilsands projects and conventional light oil wells in northern Alberta, bought the producing Leismer oilsands project and the proposed Corner oilsands project in 2016 from Norwegian national oil company Statoil, adding them to its existing Hangingstone works.
+Athabasca Oil, which operates both steam-driven oilsands projects and conventional light oil wells in Alberta, bought the producing Leismer oilsands project and the proposed Corner oilsands project in 2016 from Norwegian national oil company Statoil.

 Leismer has regulatory approval to double production to 40,000 barrels per day and Corner has the same approved capacity, Broen said, but neither can be sanctioned by the company in the current climate of uncertainty created by government policies and heavy oil price discounts linked to pipeline export constraints.